99mortar/learning-c-by-doing/Fundamental Concepts Exercises/Dynamic Memory Allocation/README.md

 # Dynamic Memory Allocation Activities in C

-This folder contains exercises focused on dynamic memory allocation concepts in C programming.
-The activities cover using functions like `malloc()`, `calloc()`, and `free()` to allocate, manage, and release memory during program execution.
-These exercises aim to build a solid understanding of how to handle memory safely and efficiently in C.
+This repository contains exercises designed to practice dynamic memory allocation in C.
+You will learn how to use functions like `malloc()`, `calloc()`, `realloc()`, and `free()` to:

+- Allocate memory at runtime.
+- Manage and reallocate memory efficiently.
+- Release memory safely to avoid leaks.

+These activities provide a hands-on approach to understanding how memory works in C, helping you build a strong foundation for low-level programming.